dapicester/FLCD/README.md

 ====

 This library provides a simple API for the LCD display provided by FlamingoEda.
-The display uses serial communication and responds to commands written in the
+The display uses serial communication at 9600 baud/sec and responds to commands i written in the format:
-format:

     "$COMMAND arguments\r\n"